Ellen Key: Later life

 In the late 1880s–early 1890s, Key decided to write biographies of women who had prominent roles in Swedish intellectual life; they were: Victoria Benedictsson, Anne Charlotte Leffler, and Sonia Kovalevsky.
 She would also write about Johann Wolfgang von Goethe and Carl Jonas Love Almqvist.

+In 1892 Key and Amalia Fahlstedt co-founded Tolfterna, an association which connected working women with educated middle-class women.

 The Cambridge Chronicle of Cambridge, Massachusetts on October 19, 1912 noted that in The Atlantic Monthly, Ellen Key, the Swedish writer, who has had such immense influence over the woman movement throughout Europe, makes her first appearance in an American periodical with her article on "Motherliness".
 The Woman Movement by Key was published in Swedish in 1909, and in an English translation in 1912 by G. P. Putnam's Sons.

 After she retired from teaching, she met and helped the young poet Rainer Maria Rilke.
 She was later painted by Hanna Pauli.
 Die Antifeministen (The Antifeminists, 1902) by Hedwig Dohm cited both Key and Lou Andreas-Salomé as anti-feminists.

-She died on 25 April 1926 at the age of seventy-six.
+She died on 25 April 1926 at the age of 76.